 Procedure of the admission process

-Step 1: Please click on the “Apply Online” button at the top of this page
+Step 1: Please click on the “Apply Online” button at the top of this page.
+You will receive the link to our Application Platform after the initial contact via our contact and application form.

-Step 2: Please register, fill out the online forms and upload the required documents
+Step 2: Please register, fill out the online forms inside the Application Platform and upload the required documents

 For proof of general personal data: